Updated March 9, 2021

 Even in the 1950s, the damage that refrigerants could do to the ozone layer was understood.
 In large enough quantities, the common refrigerants of the day depleted the ozone layer and reduced the level of protection it offered from the sun’s harmful UV radiation.
 R22 was originally considered to be a major step forward when it was introduced because it did far less damage than earlier refrigerants like CFC-11 and CFC-12.

-“Less damage” is not the same as “no damage,” though, and in the 21st century, governments have taken steps to eliminate R22 entirely.
-When released into the atmosphere, R22 causes 1800 times more damage than carbon dioxide.
+“Less damage” is not the same as “no damage,” though, and in the 21st century, governments have taken steps to eliminate this refrigerant entirely.
+When released into the atmosphere, it causes 1800 times more damage than carbon dioxide.

 Regulatory steps against R22 have varied from nation to nation.
-In the United Kingdom and the European Union, the refrigerant has already been phased out completely.
+In the United Kingdom and the European Union, it has already been phased out completely.
 The United States has been on a similar path, but at a slower pace.

 In the United States, the sale of new equipment designed for the use of R22 was banned in 2010.
-Manufacturers and maintenance companies were allowed to produce R22 and use it to recharge already-installed air conditioning systems.
-As long as the equipment remains in good working order and does not leak, the continued use of R22 had been allowed.
+Manufacturers and maintenance companies were allowed to produce it and use it to recharge already-installed air conditioning systems.
+As long as the equipment remains in good working order and does not leak, the continued use of it had been allowed.

 The United States took a large step toward phasing out R22 entirely on January 1, 2020.
 Since then, the manufacture and sale of new R22 has been discontinued.
-There is a possibility that some R22 systems can continue to operate using recycled refrigerant, but no one knows how long supplies will last.
+There is a possibility that some systems that use that refrigerant can continue to operate using recycled refrigerant, but no one knows how long supplies will last.

 Will This Phase-Out Affect My AC System?

 If your air conditioning system is over a decade old (installed prior to 2010), it could be using R22 refrigerant.
-The odds of R22 use increase steadily as you consider older equipment, and if your air conditioner was installed before 2003, it almost certainly is using R22.
+The odds of its use increase steadily as you consider older equipment, and if your air conditioner was installed before 2003, it almost certainly is using it.
 2003 was the first year restrictions on R22 equipment came into effect.